Sleigh Ride

-"Sleigh Ride" is a light orchestra standard composed by Leroy Anderson.
-He formed the idea for the piece during a heat wave in July 1946, and finished it in February 1948.
+"Sleigh Ride" is a light orchestra standard composed by Leroy Anderson, who formed the idea for the piece during a heat wave in July 1947, and finished it in February 1948.
 Its first performance was by the Boston Pops Orchestra, with Arthur Fiedler conducting, on May 4, 1948.
 Anderson also made additional parts and arrangements for wind band and piano.

-The original recordings were instrumental versions: it was first recorded in 1949 by Fiedler and the Boston Pops.
+The earliest recordings were made before lyrics were added to Anderson's instrumental composition: it was first recorded in 1949 by Fiedler and the Boston Pops.
 As a 45 rpm version issued on red vinyl, "Sleigh Ride" was a hit record on RCA Victor Red Seal and has become one of the orchestra's best-known works.
-The Pops have recorded the piece numerous times, with Fiedler as well as John Williams, their conductor from 1979 to 1995, and Keith Lockhart, their current conductor.
+The Pops have recorded the piece numerous times, with Fiedler as well as John Williams, their conductor from 1979 to 1995, and Keith Lockhart, their conductor as of June 2008.

-The lyrics, about riding in a sleigh and other wintertime activities, were written by Mitchell Parish in 1950.
+In 1950, publisher Mills Music commissioned Mitchell Parish to write lyrics, describing riding in a sleigh and other wintertime activities.

 The Ronettes recorded a cover of "Sleigh Ride" in 1963 for Phil Spector's A Christmas Gift for You, which was commercially successful in the United States and featured in various media.
 The song has since been associated with the Christmas and holiday season.